 Wallace didn’t answer.
 Not really.
 “Come on.”

 He continued toward the parking lot with the bag of food still in hand.
 He made sure to secure the foods inside the pot he usually stashed in the trunk.
 Then he told Josh to follow him.
 Josh was confused but followed anyway.
-Though he was out to prove something but he didn’t forget his head.
+Though he was out to prove something, he didn’t forget his head.
 He had made Josh follow in Josh’s own car instead of inviting Josh into his car.
 It would be too much after they were done taking care of business.
 He wasn’t in the best of moods right now so he didn’t want to be stuck with Josh on the drive home as well.

 They arrived at the local police station a little over half an hour later.
 They would’ve been there earlier but they were caught in traffic.
 Then Wallace had to call Ehlo to meet him halfway so he could transfer the foods to Ehlo, not wanting the foods to go cold.
 It worked out well because Ehlo was on his way home from work.